ElvisKemoi/Edvian-s-Shoe-Spa/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us at [edviansshoespa@example.com](mailto:edviansshoespa@example.com).
+If you have any questions or suggestions, feel free to contact me.

 ---